franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 - Tendermint passes transactions to the application through an interface called the ABCI (Application Blockchain Interface)
 - The state is updated by the application based on the messages received from Tendermint core

+---

+## State Transition Function

+State transition functions are implemented in the application based on images recieved from the Tendermint consensus engine.

+- The main messages that are used in state transition are:
+  - InitChain
+  - DeliverTx
+  - EndBlock
+  - Commit

 > The first time a new blockchain is started, Tendermint calls InitChain.
 > From then on, the following sequence of methods is executed for each block:
 > BeginBlock, [DeliverTx], EndBlock, Commit